pac9/creative_coding/README.md

 # creative_coding
-using java in processing development environment as part of final project as educational establishment Codeclan and formed part of a presentation made to the class on 26th July 2018.
+Using java in processing development environment as part of final project as educational establishment Codeclan and formed part of a presentation made to the class on 26th July 2018.

 The sketches are setup to run in the Processing development environment with the code written in Java,